MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-migration-phases.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;&nbsp;</p>
-<p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; New Subscriptions in the Office 365 services will be purchased with the new term (monthly/quarterly/yearly) and the customer will receive prorated refund for the balance not used in Black Forest subscription.</p>
+<p>New Subscriptions in the Office 365 services will be purchased with the new term (monthly/quarterly/yearly) and the customer will receive prorated refund for the balance not used in Black Forest subscription.</p>
-<p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Partner Black Forest Tenant will not be migrated.
+<p>Partner Black Forest Tenant will not be migrated.
 CSP Customers will be migrated to Office 365 services under new Office 365 services Tenant of the same Partner.
 After Customer migration the Partner can manage this customer only&nbsp; from the Office 365 services tenant.</p>
-<p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Additional functionality available (e.g., Microsoft Planner, Microsoft Flo*w, etc) [Unless disabled by tenant admin, see <a href="https://docs.microsoft.com/en-us/office365/enterprise/powershell/disable-access-to-services-while-assigning-user-licenses">https://docs.microsoft.com/en-us/office365/enterprise/powershell/disable-access-to-services-while-assigning-user-licenses</a> for references on how to disable service plans assigned to users&rsquo; licenses].</p>
+<p>Additional functionality available (e.g., Microsoft Planner, Microsoft Flo*w, etc) [Unless disabled by tenant admin, see <a href="https://docs.microsoft.com/en-us/office365/enterprise/powershell/disable-access-to-services-while-assigning-user-licenses">https://docs.microsoft.com/en-us/office365/enterprise/powershell/disable-access-to-services-while-assigning-user-licenses</a> for references on how to disable service plans assigned to users&rsquo; licenses].</p>
 <p>&nbsp;</p>
 </td>
 </tr>